BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         there are some circumstances under which parameter or object redefinition is not worthy of comment

+    --nowarnreport
+        disables the inclusion of error and warning messages in reports (currently only in HTML reports)

     --nowarnprofbadref
         disables warnings when a profile references an invalid object or parameter